LesterYHZ/ME597-Fall2025/5-Final_Project/1-Turtlebot_Instructions.md

         * To grade this task, we will assign goal poses sequentially, then measure the time cost of all successful collision-free navigations to get a weighted score.
         * The code required for this task needs to go inside the `task2.py` file.
         * Extra credit is available for implementation of RRT* algorithm for local path replanning.
 This work should be implemented in a file called `task2_bonus.py`.
         * The given world can be spawned by running the `turtlebot3_house.launch.py` file.
 The `navigator.launch.py`is the main launch file for this task, which already includes a SLAM node and the `task2.py` node.
+You may use the following command to test your codes: `ros2 launch turtlebot3_gazebo navigator.launch.py static_obstacles:=true`.
+To test for the bonus task, add `bonus:=true`.

 * **Task 3 - Search and Localize:** In this task, large colored balls will be randomly spawned throughout the house.
 You are tasked with creating a search algorithm that can find, identify, and give an x, y estimate of the balls in the world.
 In order to successfully complete this task, you will need to reuse your obstacle avoidance strategy from Task 2 while building in object detection and localization logic.
     * Notes: